Total Pageviews

 THE INFLUENCE OF PEAT ON WHISKY

-Historically peat has been used in the whisky industry, especially as in many places it was the only consistent source of fuel.
-The process detailed below is time consuming and the use of peat dwindled as other fuels, such as coal and electricity, became more widely available.
+Use in the Whisky Industry: Historically peat has been used in the whisky industry, especially as in many places it was the only consistent source of fuel.
+This process is time consuming and the use of peat dwindled as other fuels, such as coal and electricity, became more widely available.
 Now it is largely confined to the islands of Scotland - naturally they now have other fuel sources but many of the whiskies remain well known for their smoky, peaty flavours.
 Therefore, the distilleries have chosen to keep the practice so as to keep the distinctive flavours in their whiskies.

-The peat is cut by hand using specialised tools and the resulting 'sod' is then left to dry in the open air for approximately two-three weeks.
+Peat is cut manually, using specialised tools and the resulting 'sod' is then left to dry in the open air.
 After this time, the peat is collected and then taken to the distillery.
 Most of the time the peat used is local to the distillery or cut from property owned by the distillery.
 The peat is burnt underneath the malted barley to stop its germination.
 Peat is so tightly compacted and dense that it burns for a long time and with consistent heat and acrid smoke.
 This is also why it is still used as a domestic fuel in some areas of Scotland, especially the islands.

 Different characteristics

-Here are some examples of PPM values of some well known distilleries
+Here are some examples of PPM values of some well known distilleries.
+The approximate PPM of their malt is in brackets in ascending order.

 Bunnahabhain (1–2)